aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/groupbox/_index.md

 ```

-the setting of the shape's text.
+Gets the setting of the shape's text.

 ```
 FontSettingCollection fontSettingCollection = shape.getTextBody();